Close

 Starred Review: Twenty-First Century Science Fiction edited by David G. Hartwell and Patrick Nielsen Hayden

-Image Placeholder of - 24“Grab this book.
+Place holder of - 94“Grab this book.
 Whether newcomer or old hand, the reader will not be disappointed.”

 Twenty-First Century Science Fiction, edited by David G. Hartwell and Patrick Nielsen Hayden, got a starred review in Kirkus Reviews!*